JohanAanesen/CSAMS/docs/bredeNotes.md

 * Course hash is now displayed to Admin
 * It's only one link for joining course now
 * Admin can copy the one join course link
 * Changed name to Full name and made it unchangeable
+* Switched to PRETTYTIME in faq and updated the faq